 Tax Professional Changes

-There will be a significant change in the software approval process for Maryland MeF for Tax Year 2013.
-Beginning January 1, 2014, the Comptroller of Maryland will designate e-File Software Vendors’ Maryland products as either Basic or Comprehensive (see Tax Alert).
-This will apply to both business and individual income tax software packages.
+Effective January 1, 2014, the Comptroller of Maryland began designating e-File Software Vendors’ Maryland products as either Basic or Comprehensive (see Tax Alert).
+This applies to both business and individual income tax software packages.

-The Basic designation will be used for simple returns.
-Software packages designated as Comprehensive will support all electronic forms, including Form 500CR, Amended Returns (new for 2013 tax returns) and the transmission of binary attachments (PDFs).
+The Basic designation is used for simple returns.
+Software packages designated as Comprehensive support all electronic forms, including Form 500CR, Amended Returns and the transmission of binary attachments (PDFs).

-These designations will help taxpayers and tax professionals determine which software will best fit their needs.
+This process is designed to help taxpayers and tax professionals determine which software will best fit their needs.
 Please see the list of approved eFile software vendors for individuals and businesses.
-We will update this page for Tax Year 2013 as we approach the tax season.
+We will update this page for Tax Year 2014 as we approach the tax season.